-Δ - To be considered for the accelerated program and enroll in BIO 608 (Thesis Research I), students must have attained (completed) 75 credits with a minimum of 18 biology credits.
+Δ - To be considered for the accelerated program and enroll in BIO 608 (Thesis Proposal), students must have attained (completed) 75 credits with a minimum of 18 biology credits.
 Students must have a minimum cumulative GPA of 3.00 including a minimum GPA of 3.00 for biology courses.
 BIO 608 requires departmental permission to enroll; students must arrange a committee meeting prior to enrolling in BIO 608 (e.g., during their third year).
 The accelerated program in biology is only open to thesis students.
 Any student wishing to switch out of the thesis option will be required to complete all requirements of the B.S. degree.
-Once matriculated into the graduate program, graduate policies apply, including minimum GPA (3.00).
+Once admitted to the graduate program, graduate policies apply, including minimum GPA (3.00).
 See the Graduate Catalog for further details.

-ξ - Students may not, under any circumstances, take any additional graduate courses beyond the 12 graduate credits until conferral of their undergraduate degree.
+ξ - Any other 500-level BIO course except BIO 591.
 If a course is offered at both the 400 and 500 levels, the student must take the 500-level course.
 No more than 6 credits of 400-level courses may be counted toward the M.S. degree.
 With prior departmental approval, up to 6 credits of graduate course work from another department or university may be applied toward the M.S. degree.
 BIO 535, 536, and 537 may be repeated for credit provided the topic is different.